JonathanMEdwards/subtext10/doc/language.md

 }
 ```

 Here the first try clause accesses the `literal?` option.
 If it was chosen, its numeric value becomes the result.
 But if `plus?` was chosen, then the first clause will reject and the second will execute instead, recursively evaluating the `left` and `right` items of the `plus?` option and then adding them together.
-We get pattern matching “for free” because accessing an option makes the entire containing try clause conditional on that option having been choosen.
+We get pattern matching “for free” because accessing an option makes the entire containing try clause conditional on that option having been chosen.

 ## Arrays and tables